-Infants are enrolled for full-time schedules only
+Infants are enrolled for full-time schedules only.

-Toddler and preschool aged children are enrolled for a minimum of 2 days/week, full-day, or half-day.
+Toddlers and preschool-aged children are enrolled for at least 2 days/week, full-day, or half-day.

 Participation in our school-age program is available for a minimum 2 day/week schedule.